kelvinlawson/atomthreads/ports/cortex-m/README.md

 same family of target MCUs.

 * **linker** contains linker script fragments for specific target MCUs.
-These just define the target's memory areas (RAM, Flash)and include libopencm3's main linker script for the appropriate chip family
+These just define the target's memory areas (RAM, Flash) and include libopencm3's main linker script for the appropriate chip family.

-* **libopencm3** unless you compile and link against an external installation of libopencm3, this will be a Git submodule containing, surprise!, libopencm3
+* **libopencm3** unless you compile and link against an external installation of libopencm3, this will be a Git submodule containing, surprise!, libopencm3.

-* **build** this is a temporary directory where all object files end up in and which will be removed by ``make clean``
+* **build** this is a temporary directory where all object files end up in and which will be removed by `make clean`.

 ## Build Preparation
 Unless you decide to use an external installation of libopencm3, you will have